micmejia/bible-dump/NKJV/Job/Job 13.md

 You put my feet in the stocks, And watch closely all my paths.
 You set a limit for the soles of my feet.

 ###### 28
-"_Man_ decays like a rotten thing, Like a garment that is moth-eaten.
+"Man decays like a rotten thing, Like a garment that is moth-eaten.